hyperledger/aries-rfcs/features/0434-outofband/README.md

 ### Messages

-There are two messages in the out of band protocol.
-They are both sent by the *sender*.
-Only one of the message types is ever used in an instance of the protocol.
+There are two out-of-band protocols, each consisting of a single message.
+In both cases, the message is emitted by the *sender*.
+They use the same [PIURI](../../concepts/0003-protocols/uris.md) but potentially different version segments.
+(That is, for these one-message protocols, the version binds to the message type rather than to a larger construct.)

 #### Message Type: `https://didcomm.org/outofband/%VER/invitation`